Mutual insurer LV= urges members to vote for Bain takeover

-LONDON, Nov 22 (Reuters) - The board of British mutual insurer LV= on Monday said it "urged" all its members to vote in favour of a proposed 530 million pound ($712.37 million) takeover of the group by private equity giant Bain Capital.
+LONDON, Nov 22 (Reuters) - The board of British mutual life insurer LV= on Monday said it "urged" all its members to vote in favour of a proposed 530 million pound ($712.37 million) takeover by private equity giant Bain Capital.

 LV=, which was founded in 1843 and formerly known as London Victoria, set out on Monday a more detailed analysis of why it believed the Bain deal was best, saying to remain a standalone business would require significant investment from its members.